markuspeitl/static-site-gen-tools/templates.md

 (the associated view depends on them)
 Assets often require additional meta information in order to be displayed in html as a unit: alternative text, style, resolutions

+# TODO:
+- On demand loading of modules, layouts, runners: they should only be loaded into the cache the very first time they are needed.
+Also only load the defaults the first time they are needed.
+In order for this to work we need to hardcode the default associations between a runner activate condition and the location of the associated default runner for files matching this condition